Learn - Accessibility

 Text size is a per-device setting.
 The size you pick on a tablet does not follow you to a phone or desktop, so each device can keep the size that suits its screen.

-The Accessibility section is hidden on small phones (screens 480 pixels wide or narrower), because text scaled to 200% on a phone-sized screen wraps awkwardly and pushes table rows and chart legends off the visible area.
-On a phone, the system-wide accessibility text size in iOS or Android still affects most of the in-app text.
+The Accessibility section only appears when the app window is wider than 480 pixels.
+On a phone, or in a desktop window narrowed below that width, the section is hidden, because text scaled to 200% on a narrow screen wraps awkwardly and pushes table rows and chart legends off the visible area.

 Why is this device-only instead of synced?
 Because the right size depends on the screen.
 A 200% setting that reads well on a 27-inch monitor is unusable on a 10-inch tablet.
 Saving per device lets each one stay at the size it should.